 If you’re a poetry teacher and are looking for a way to spice up your poetry writing class or workshop, Songs of my pathetic self may be of help.
 Let students play with the found poems, shaping and molding words and lines that they see poetic potential in and discarding the rest.
 (Think cut ups, erasure poems, blackout/redacted poems, found poems, and so on.)* For a beginning poet, a few minutes of tinkering with text provided may be a more enjoyable and productive way to start each writing day than to have to stare at that proverbial blank page and hope that, somehow, the words will come.

 * For an interesting take on the value of cut ups, erasures, etc, see the @heteroglossia blog entry for February 17, 2019, which (in part) says:

 Cut up, erasure, projectivist, free verse — many of these forms and schools, by taking verse, lines, conceits from past works, force us to see the intertextual nature that constitutes all writing.
 When, say, one “cuts,” rearranges, or erases a poem to bring to light another, possible poem, one illuminates the infinite possibility of language, the infinity of language.
 The poem lying in wait behind (or above, or to the left or right of) the poem.

-Digital found poem is essentially just a gigantic “cut up.”
+Songs of my pathetic self is essentially just a gigantic “cut up.”
 But instead of cutting up a single existing work, it cuts up a huge chunk of the dictionary and of the spoken/written English language.
 It then rearranges the “cut up” pieces programmatically into an infinite variety of never-before-seen stanzaic text that students (or anyone else) can peruse to find/fashion new poems that may be “lying in wait behind (or above, or to the left or right of” the digitally generated text.
 And what they find or fashion, they may, of course, keep and call their own.